-CWMV p.168
+A prayer of preparation CWMV p.168

-CWDP p.405
+A general thanksgiving CWDP p.405

-CWDP p.409
+A prayer to the Holy Spirit CWDP p.409

-CWPS p.178 A
+A prayer of commitment CWPS p.178 A

-n.c.
+Prayer when rings are worn n.c.

-n.c.
+Prayers at the lighting of a candle n.c.

-CWDP p.36 A
+A prayer of Augustine of Hippo CWDP p.36 A

-CWDP p.48
+prayer of Richard of Chichester CWDP p.48